jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

   5. If your computer is close enough to mine then there's a chance that everything that's in here will pretty much get you up and running

-  6. IF YOU GET STUCK ON ANY PART OF THIS THEN YOU CAN CONTACT ME VIA IMESSAGE: JSASSU20@GMAIL.COM
+  6. IF YOU GET STUCK YOU CAN CONTACT ME VIA IMESSAGE: JSASSU20@GMAIL.COM